lcpp-org/crane/docs/source/TwoReactionArgon.rst

 to the expected analytical steady-state value, :math:`n_p = k_i / k_r`.

-We will also use this tutorial to demonstrate how to pre-process the rate coefficientd of the two reactions in the system and how to use tabulated rate coefficients in CRANE.
+We will also use this tutorial to demonstrate how to pre-process the rate coefficients of the two reactions in the system and how to use tabulated rate coefficients in CRANE.
 The pre-processing of the rate coefficients is performed using the `LoKI-B <https://github.com/IST-Lisbon/LoKI>`_ code from the IST-Lisbon group.